mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/personalized-offers/lookup.md

 **Response**

-A successful response returns the details of the placement including information about your container ID, instance ID and, unique personalized offer `id`.
+A successful response returns the details of the personalized-offer including information about your unique personalized offer `id`.

 ```json
 {